Rithish1708/Mean-and-Variance/README.md

-# Exp 1: Mean and variance of a discrete distribution
+#  Mean and variance of a discrete  distribution
-# Date: 22 / 05 /2025

 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution